capactio/capact/docs/tutorial/jira-installation/README.md

     }
    ```

-1. Export TypeInstance UUID:
+1. Export the TypeInstance UUID:

-   In the response from the previous step, you have the TypeInstance ID, export it as environment variable:
+   The response from the previous step contains the TypeInstance ID.
+Export it as environment variable:

    ```bash
    export TI_ID={TYPE_INSTANCE_ID}
    ```

-1. Create a file with new cluster policy:
+1. Create a file with the new cluster policy:

    ```yaml
    cat > /tmp/policy.yaml << ENDOFFILE